 Unfortunately, theft of company time has become an even larger problem with the ubiquity of smartphones and PCs in the workplace.
 As a manager, you can’t be everywhere.
 Checking on your employees throughout the day at random times to verify they are focused on their jobs is a good idea.
 Additionally, monitoring their computer activity automatically and checking in from time to time can help to ensure your employees are both focused on their work and not using office technology for inappropriate activities.

 - Have a workplace violence plan in place.

 All too often, stories of violence in the workplace crop up and shake our feeling of security.
 How can a company prepare for the threat of a violent employee harming or attempting to harm other staff members or clients?

 Following the above steps and knowing more about who your employees really are is a good first action to take.
 From there, evaluate potential risks to the workplace and develop clear plans that can be easily executed.
 These should include lockdowns, evacuations, and more.
 Share these plans with your employees, and be sure to practice them regularly.
 It’s impossible to predict with certainty a violent incident, but being prepared puts you in a far better position should one occur.

-Alliance Worldwide Investigative Group, Inc. is a full-service investigative firm that conducts best practice background checks and comprehensive claims investigations in a variety of industries, regardless of your company’s size or geographic location.
+Alliance Risk Group. is a full-service investigative firm that conducts best practice background checks and comprehensive claims investigations in a variety of industries, regardless of your company’s size or geographic location.
 Are you interested in learning more about ways in which we can help you mitigate risk?
 Schedule a no-cost webinar to see if our services might be right for you!

 We invite you to browse our library of blog posts and whitepapers to gain a better understanding of the value background investigations and claims investigations could have for your organization.